 - Assessment of Intellectual, Personal, Social and Vocational Functioning of the Individual (EDP 642 Personality Assessment or EDP 640 Cognitive Assessment; taken sometime after Semester 2 with permission of the faculty*)

-- Practicum in Assessment (EDP 664/665/708 Practicum; the clinical experience must involve administering and interpreting assessments; taken during Semesters 3 and 4 or Semesters 5 and 6*)
+- Practicum in Assessment (EDP 664 Pre-Master’s Practicum in Counseling; the clinical experience must involve administering and interpreting assessments; taken during Semesters 3 and 4 or Semesters 5 and 6*)

 Those students who wish to pursue their doctorate (PhD, PsyD, or EdS) instead of the LPA/LPP are encouraged to complete the standard 4-semester, 2-year, 48 credit hour University of Kentucky Counseling Psychology M.S. degree.
 This allows for a smoother transition from a 2 year master’s into the typical 5-to-6 year doctoral degree.

 For students who are NOT looking to matriculate directly into a doctoral program but ARE interested in pursuing licensure as an LPA (and perhaps later an LPP), we recommend but do not require (A) completing 12 additional hours of relevant coursework and (B) completing one or two additional semesters of practicum training in their third year in order to reach 600 hours of supervised practicum/internship experience, before graduating from the University of Kentucky Counseling Psychology M.S. program.
-Those students interested in the LPA could graduate from the M.S. program after completing the required core 4 semesters, but will likely find it advantageous to remain in the program longer to give themselves time to complete the requirements of the LPA.
-Graduating from the M.S. program and thereafter taking classes and engaging in practica as a non-degree student may not be seen as acceptable by the Kentucky Board of Psychology.
-Students are encouraged to dialogue with the Board if they are interested in going this non-degree route.
+Warning: graduating from the M.S. program and thereafter completing practica as a non-degree student will not be seen as acceptable by the Kentucky Board of Psychology, though it is possible to earn the 12 additional hours of relevant coursework as a non-degree student.

 Here are some key materials related to seeking licensure in the Commonwealth of Kentucky as an LPA and then LPP: